Dean's Automated Sports Card Grading System

 Minimum Centering Requirements

-With a few exceptions, Dean’s Cards uses the following guidelines for Centering, Tilt, and OCT requirements on cards to achieve a particular grade.
-Because of the way that the human brain is wired, horizontal centering plays a larger factor in determining the attractiveness (and grade) of a card.
+With a few exceptions, the Dean’s Cards grading system uses the following thresholds for Off-Center, Tilt, and OCT to determine a card’s grade.
+Because of the way the human brain is wired, horizontal centering plays a slightly larger factor in determining the attractiveness (and grade) of a card.
 You will see this reflected in the charts below.

 Vert